rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 &nbsp;
 ### Contact and bug reports
-Please, use the repository (https://github.com/rdiaz02/EvAM-Tools) and submit bug reports there.
+Please, use the repository (https://github.com/rdiaz02/EvAM-Tools** and submit bug reports there.

+&nbsp;
+****
+# Cookies
+***
+We use cookies to keep "sticky sessions" to the pool of servers.
+By using the app, you confirm you are OK with this.